stevekrouse/WoofJS/README.md

-# WoofJS
+# WoofJS - *JavaScript Unleashed*

-Woof is a JavaScript library inspired by Scratch for making interactive web and mobile games.
+WoofJS is a JavaScript library for making interactive web and mobile games.

+It was inspired by Scratch and was designed to ease the trasition from Scratch to JavaScript.

+WoofJS is developed with :heart: by [The Coding Space](http://thecodingspace.com).

 *Notice: this software is under constant development, so expect things to break and be frequently changed.*